hjw1112/dropdrone/JOURNAL.md

 # July 8th: Finished CAD!!

 I finished CAD part.
 I added holes for strap and lock part. idk if it will work perfectly.
-So i'm going to fix it if it doesnt work when i get the servo
+So i'm going to fix it if it doesnt work when i get the servo. the hole will work as pivot and i will use metal strip to connect motor and the hole.

 ![alt text](image/7.8.png)